UnityRPG/3-Modifiers-And-Abilities/README.md

 3. Subscribe to event in new `Energy.cs` class
 4. Reduce energy on each right click
 5. Update the energy bar.

+### 21_MA_RPG Detecting By Layer In 3D
+1. How to use source control to keep refactors honest
+2. Our new CameraRaycaster architecture